Skip to main content

 The workspace

 There’s one workspace per prompt.
-The sidebar lists every prompt you’ve authored, plus any saved views nested under it.
+The sidebar lists every prompt you’ve authored.
 The main area has three sections:

 • Prompt panel: the prompt body.
 Editable inline.

 • Matrix: rows (typically entities) × columns (typically fiscal years or another comparable dimension).
-Each cell shows the extracted value and links back to the source page.
+Every value is traceable: click a cell for its reference, source document, pages, and notes, or click an entity name to open a panel with two tabs:

 Data Tables has a built-in two-step extraction flow: